plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 This might be a good alternative but consider that

 - Such frameworks often still require you to follow certain conventions, e.g. public setters for all properties or existence of parameterless constructors.
-You may find this conflicting with other design tactics like immutability
+This might be still some kind of marriage ...
 - "External" mapping might become a problem with refactoring if those are not well supported by your IDE

 It seems that again not all frameworks are equal.
 In *Athena* I use the following libraries to access data sources: